d9beuD/monstercat-dl/README.md

 To get monstercat-dl working correctly, you will need this:
 - [wget](https://www.gnu.org/software/wget/) (on macOS `brew install wget`)
 - [php](https://php.net) >= 7.0

+:warning: If you don't want to use `wget` and prefer `php` native functions, use `--without-get` argument.

 ## Usage